 A sticky note isn’t like a journal or a photo album.
 You don’t hold onto it for years and look back at it in the future.
 Rather, it’s a piece of paper that’s designed for one-time use and temporary notes.
+This means it may end up in the trash!

 Are Sticky Notes Bad for the Environment?